The "Irrefutable Evidence For Magic Man" Bullshit Destroyed

 So poof?

 Might want to specify the Bible God.
 Some gods out there actually know their limits.
-Meaning some have less bullshit baggage than others. :grinning_face_with_smiling_eyes:
+Meaning some have less bullshit baggage than others. :smile:

 4 Likes